-Although performance numbers should be evaluated beyond this simple exercise, this way of working allows speeds significantly below 10 cycles/byte/core on the reference platform.
-Furthermore, one may consider the case r=1088 and c=512, for which the claimed security level is 2^{256} .
-While losing the power of two for the rate, the final node needs to absorb only one block (2c < r) and the overhead remains reasonable: one extra evaluation of Keccak-f per message.
+This way of working allows speeds below 10 cycles/byte/core on the reference platform.
+Furthermore, one may consider the case r = 1088 and c = 512, for which the claimed security level is $2^{256}$ .
+While losing the power of two for the rate, the final node needs to absorb only one block (Dc < r) and the overhead remains reasonable: one extra evaluation of Keccak-f per message.
 This benefits also to long messages, for which the number of cycles per byte is further reduced by 6%.
+The performance figures for r = 1024 and r = 1088 are given in Table 7.6.